hfiref0x/WinObjEx64/README.md

 # System Requirements

 WinObjEx64 does not require administrative privileges.
-However administrative privilege is required to view much of the namespace and to edit object-related security information.
+However, administrative privileges are required to view much of the namespace and to edit object-related security information.

-WinObjEx64 works only on the following x64 Windows: Windows 7, Windows 8, Windows 8.1 and Windows 10/11, including Server variants.
+WinObjEx64 works only on the following x64 Windows: Windows 7, Windows 8, Windows 8.1, and Windows 10/11, including Server variants.

 # Features